 Another work, Miscanthus: A Potential Biofuel Source (2009), a British Bio Fuel Hub article by Sabrine Daparine, notes some of the carbon sequestration and energy-equivalent data developed from research in the United Kingdom (U.K.).
 The British Bio Fuel Hub (2009) has reported that U.K. trials by the Perennial Bioenergy Crops Programme has produced 12 tons of fuel per hectare, and that one hectare of this perennial grass species can produce enough fuel to prevent 5 to 7 tons of carbon dioxide from being released into the atmosphere compared to fossil fuel.
 They summarize the following attributes of the crop: A coal substitute that produces only as much carbon dioxide as it consumes from the atmosphere as it grows; an efficient output fuel having an energy ratio of input to output of less than 0.2; this is relatively lower than the 0.8 energy ratio for ethanol and biodiesel from canola; and in addition to being a clean, efficient and renewable fuel source, Miscanthus also is very easy to grow with good yield on untilled soil, an effective land management measure that can lower carbon debt.

 Currently, the main biofuel used in the United States is ethanol distilled from corn kernels.
-The Renewable Fuels Association (RFA) reports that as of 2012, there were 209 operating ethanol biorefineries in 29 states with a total capacity of 14.9 million gallons.
-In his January 2005 State of the Union address, former President George Bush outlined his plan to reduce the nation's dependency on foreign oil by requiring the production of 35 billion gallons per year of renewable and alternative fuels by 2017, roughly five times the current target set by Congress of 7.5 billion gallons by 2012.
+The Renewable Fuels Association (RFA) reports that as of 2017, there were 214 operating ethanol biorefineries in 28 states with a total capacity of 15.3 billion gallons.
+In his January 2005 State of the Union address, former President George Bush outlined his plan to reduce the nation's dependency on foreign oil by requiring the production of 35 billion gallons per year of renewable and alternative fuels by 2017.

 Cellulosic Digestion/Cellulosic Conversion